ddsjoberg/gtsummary/cran-comments.md

 ## revdepcheck results

-We checked 19 reverse dependencies (13 from CRAN + 6 from other repositories), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 12 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* abmR (NA)

 ## Additional Comments